Leading Electric Motor Manufacturers

 Causes

-Low resistance is the most frequent type of engine failure and perhaps the hardest to overcome.
-The breakdown of the insulation of the windings is caused by corrosion, overheating, or physical damage.
+• Low resistance is the most common type of engine failure and can be particularly challenging to address.
+It typically results from the breakdown of winding insulation due to factors like corrosion, overheating, or physical damage.

-Operational overload accounts for up to one-third of all engine failures and occurs when the engine is overloaded.
-This results in insufficient torque, electrical overloads, or possible overheating that can wear components like rollers and engine winding.
+• Operational overload is responsible for up to one-third of all engine failures.
+It happens when the engine is subjected to excessive strain, leading to insufficient torque, electrical overloads, or potential overheating.
+These issues can cause wear on critical components such as rollers and engine windings.

 Electric Motor Protection

-Motors are protected by a variety of motor protection systems.
-Depending on the motor’s activity, motor protection is classified into several types.
+Motors are safeguarded by various protection systems.
+Depending on their operation, these protections are categorized into different types.
 The various motor protection categories are detailed below:

-The safety unit or device is used to disconnect the engine from the voltage source or power source if the voltage drops below the electric motor rated value.
-When the voltage balances to a normal value, the engine starts running again.
+• The safety unit or device disconnects the engine from the power source when the voltage falls below the motor’s rated value.
+Once the voltage returns to normal, the engine resumes operation.

 Things to Consider About Electric Motors